NoClueBruh/wisp-project/README.md

 // gets the value of the head of the linked list, runtime error if the list is null.
   $lst

-// gets the tail of the list, the list after the head.
+// gets the tail of the list, the list after the head, runtime error if the list is null.
   ~lst

 // inserts an element at the start of the list